 – You’re probably right, he said.
 Yeah, after all you should do some work, Cécile.
 Didn’t you want to resit philosophy?

 – Is that what you want me to do?
-I responded, as brief as I could.
+I responded, as briefly as I could.

 He looked at me, then looked away immediately.
 I was so confused.
 I realised then that being carefree was a great way to live, but it meant you were unable to defend yourself against critics.

 – Come on, said Anne, grasping my hand beneath the table.
 You’re just swapping being a wild girl for being a good student, and it’s only for a month.
 It’s not that serious, right?

 She looked at me, he looked at me with a smile – put like that, it seemed so simple.
 I drew my hand away, carefully.

 I said it so softly that they didn’t hear me.
 Or they didn’t want to.